Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Defeat Helmethead in the Graveyard Palace in West Hyrule only damaging him while the Fire Moa is on screen_

 During the battle with Helmethead in the Graveyard Palace near Bagu's house in West Hyrule, ensure that you only attack him while the Fire Moa is on screen.
-The Fire Moa will often fly off the side of the screen in a predictable pattern, so ensure you are patient with your attacks.
+The Fire Moa will often fly off the side of the screen in a predictable pattern, so be patient with your attacks.

 [Helmet Fire [m] demonstration video](https://www.youtube.com/watch?v=ITXfPfW_0Mw)